 Do take note that like soy sauce, Golden Mountain sauce does contain a small amount of wheat, so it is not recommended for gluten-free diets.

 You can find Golden Mountain seasoning sauce in Asian food stores, but it can be a bit difficult to track down in mainstream supermarkets in the U.S. The easiest way to purchase it is to order it online.
-If you do find it in a store, make sure it says "naturally fermented" somewhere on the label—otherwise, you may be buying hydrolyzed soy protein, which is used in fake soy sauces, considered unhealthy, and even toxic in high levels.
+If you do find it in a store, make sure it says "naturally fermented" somewhere on the label—otherwise, you may be buying hydrolyzed soy protein, which is used in fake soy sauces.

 One bottle will last a long time, as a little goes a long way.
 Which means you can use just one or two drops at the table.